Julius Peppers: 2006 season

-In Week 10 against the Tampa Bay Buccaneers, Peppers recorded 4 tackles, 3 sacks, 1 pass defensed, and one fumble recovery in helping to defeat the Buccaneers 24–10.
-Peppers was so dominant in the game that ESPN Monday Night Football analyst Joe Theismann compared him to Lawrence Taylor, whom Joe had played against while he was a Quarterback for the Washington Redskins, and Taylor a Linebacker for the New York Giants.
-Taylor ended Theismann's career when he broke his right leg during a Monday Night Football game in 1985.
+In Week 10 against the Tampa Bay Buccaneers, Peppers recorded four tackles, three sacks, one pass defensed, and one fumble recovery in helping to defeat the Buccaneers 24–10.
+Peppers was so dominant in the game that ESPN Monday Night Football analyst Joe Theismann compared him to Lawrence Taylor, whom Joe had played against while he was a quarterback for the Washington Redskins, and Taylor a linebacker for the New York Giants.

 Peppers earned the NFC Defensive Player of the Month Award for the month of October 2006, his second such award.
-Peppers finished the season with 49 solo tackles, 9 assisted tackles, 13 sacks, 3 forced fumbles, 2 fumble recoveries, 6 passes defensed, 7 stuffs, and 2 blocked kicks.
-For his efforts, Peppers earned a trip to his third consecutive Pro Bowl and was also named NFL First-Team All Pro for the second time in his career.
+Peppers finished the season with 49 solo tackles, nine assisted tackles, 13 sacks, three forced fumbles, two fumble recoveries, six passes defensed, seven stuffs, and two blocked kicks.
+His 18 tackles for loss led the NFL.
+For his efforts, Peppers earned a trip to his third consecutive Pro Bowl and was named NFL First-Team All Pro for the second time in his career.

 2007 season

 Following Panthers safety Mike Minter's retirement after the 2006 season, Peppers was named as the Panthers defensive captain.
-Peppers had a down season in 2007 after only recording 30 solo tackles, 8 assisted tackles, 2.5 sacks, 3 forced fumbles, 2 fumble recoveries, 1 interception, 5 passes defensed, 1 stuff, and 2 blocked kicks.
-Before the season started, Peppers suffered from an undisclosed illness and lost weight, which is assumed to have played a part in his down season.
-Peppers also missed the final two games of the season with a sprained MCL in his right knee.
+Peppers had a down season in 2007 after only recording 30 solo tackles, eight assisted tackles, 2.5 sacks, three forced fumbles, two fumble recoveries, one interception, five passes defensed, one stuff, and two blocked kicks.
+Before the season started, Peppers suffered from an undisclosed illness and lost weight.
+Peppers missed the final two games of the season with a sprained MCL in his right knee.